mapbender/mapbender-documentation/en/book/installation/installation_windows.rst

 Installation on Windows
 #######################

-We show you two different options to install Mapbender3 on Windows.
+We show you two different options to install Mapbender on Windows.
 The `first one uses the MS4W Package <#install-via-ms3w-package>`_ and the included Mapbender version.
-The `second one presents the manual installation <#manual-installation>`_, where you unpack Mapbender3 and adjust Apache and PHP by yourself.
+The `second one presents the manual installation <#manual-installation>`_, where you unpack Mapbender and adjust Apache and PHP by yourself.

 We don't offer EXE-installers, yet because it might unpack Mapbender to a specific directory but the adjustments have to be made on PHP and Webserver side (Apache/Nginx).